Acetanilide

-Acetanilide is an odourless solid chemical of leaf or flake-like appearance.
+Acetanilide is the organic compound with the formula C6H5NHC(O)CH3.
+It is the N-acetylated derivative of aniline.
+It is an odourless solid chemical of leaf or flake-like appearance.
 It is also known as N-phenylacetamide, acetanil, or acetanilid, and was formerly known by the trade name Antifebrin.

 Preparation and properties

 Acetanilide can be produced by reacting acetic anhydride with aniline: